William Wheelwright: Railroads

 Wheelwright built the first South American railroad from Caldera to Copiapó, and extended it nearly 40 miles into the interior of Chile.

-In 1841, he became interested in a plan to unite Valparaiso and Buenos Aires by rail over the mountain range that separates Chile from Argentina.
+In 1841, he became interested in a plan to unite Valparaíso and Buenos Aires by rail over the mountain range that separates Chile from Argentina.
 The survey work was completed in 1859; but the Chilean government considered the difficulties too great to be successfully overcome, and the enterprise was abandoned.

 Wheelwright later moved to Argentina, where he built the Central Argentine Railway that joined the cities of Córdoba and Rosario.
 The company had been established in London, signing a contract with the Ministry of Interior, Guillermo Rawson, in 1863.

 The contract included a term stating the company (CAR) had the exclusive rights to construct a railway to the Andes.
 Nevertheless, the CAR never built the line due to the high costs.
 The company was also granted a minimum profit (that was considerably higher than incomes earned by European railway companies).

 Wheelwright died in London in September 1873.
 A small town in Santa Fe Province of Argentina was named after him, Wheelwright, Santa Fe.